 For every 5 kW of solar, you'd need 10 kWh of storage.
 Other details like amp load of heavy duty equipment may affect this number, especially on the smaller single 10 kWh battery systems.

 Determining if a battery makes financial sense is the big question.
-For most, it does not when strictly reviewing ROI.
+For some, it may not when strictly reviewing ROI.
 A general rule of thumb for determining IF a battery makes financial sense for you is to subtract your kWh rate from your net metering credit rate (in UT it's 10¢ - 6¢ leaving a 4¢ net).

 Having 1-3 batteries (10-30 kWh of storage) could certainly cover the majority of your energy usage, spreading out what you collect from solar into the evening and early morning when the sun is not shining.